-To build a new dwelling or an addition, you must apply for the necessary permits in order to ensure the proposed work meets the requirements of the Land Use Bylaw and Alberta Building Code.
+To build a new dwelling or an addition, you must apply for the necessary permits in order to ensure the proposed work meets the requirements of the Land Use Bylaw and National Building Code, 2019 Alberta Edition.
 The following is a list of permits that may be required, depending on your project:

 - Development Permit